Foulest/RepairKit/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a vulnerability, please report it using the [Security section](https://github.com/Foulest/RepairKit/security) in the GitHub repository.
+If you discover a vulnerability, please report it using the project's **Security** section.

 When reporting a vulnerability, please provide as much information as possible to help us understand the nature and scope of the potential issue.
 This should include: